At Ford Plant, Donald Trump Refuses to Wear Mask for the Press

 “Honestly, I think I look better in a mask,” Trump said, claiming that he wore it earlier during the tour but chose not to wear it on camera.

-Trump displayed his mask for the cameras, a black mask with a presidential seal on it.
+Trump displayed his mask for the cameras, a black mask with a presidential seal on it as artist Tom Petty’s song “I Won’t Back Down” played in the background.

 When a Ford executive was asked whether the president allowed to enter the factory without a mask, he replied, “It’s up to him.”